mvolkmann/blog/src/swift.md

-- Why do `struct` methods that modify properties have to be marked with the `mutating` keyword, but `class` methods that modify properties are not required to do do this and in fact cannot do it?
+- Why do `struct` methods that modify properties have to be marked with the `mutating` keyword, but `class` methods that modify properties are not required to do do this, and in fact cannot do it?

 - The compiler knows whether a struct method modifies properties.
   It reports an error if a non-modifying method is marked as `mutating`.